HGARgG-0710/math-expressions.js/README.md

 #### Notice:

-After defining an Expression object
+After defining an Expression object its data(already existing) is immutable by default.
+You can add new properties, though.

 ## Note: